 A short, self-published, but extremely thorough monograph on letterpress printing using photopolymer plates on, basically, Vandercook printing presses.
 Lange covers all one would want to know about this radical “new” process, as well as giving some pointers on adjusting computer typefaces for optimal letterpress printing. —Katherine Bridges, A. Edward Newton Student Book Collection Competition winner, 2005

 The leading spokesman for this process is the California printer and typographer Gerald Lange.
 His seminal Printing digital type on the hand-operated flatbed cylinder press offers the benefit of his extensive interrogation of the process. —Steve Rigley, Eye: The International Review of Graphic Design

 This book is “must read” if you are printing with photopolymer or have any interest in making polymer plates yourself.
 Gerald Lange is a pioneer in photopolymer use for letterpress and has a wealth of knowledge on the subject. —Bradley Foster, Elūm Designs

 Printing digital type on the hand-operated flatbed cylinder press. . . is well written and informative.
 I particularly appreciate that you give clear explanations for why what you present works—the meta level that gets us beyond dogma and facilitates independent thinking. —Jonathan Antonio Edelman, Product Realization Lab, Department of Mechanical Engineering, Stanford University

-Publisher’s copies of all previous print editions that are now “out-of-print” are currently available.
+Publisher’s archival copies of certain out-of-print editions are still available.
 These are “as new” collectors’ copies.
 Please contact for availability and pricing.